iterorganization/Waveform-Editor/docs/source/installing.rst

 Standard Installation
 ---------------------

-The recommended way to install the Waveform Editor is pip installing from from PyPI.
+The recommended way to install the Waveform Editor is pip installing from PyPI.
 This will download and install the package along with all its required dependencies.

 .. code-block:: bash